|

 patent laws prohibit patents on living organisms.

-Brenner, Sydney; et al. Summary Statement of the Asilomar Conference
+Sydney; et al. Summary Statement of the Asilomar Conference on Recombinant

-on Recombinant DNA Molecules.
-In The Ethical Dimensions
+DNA Molecules.
+In: The Ethical Dimensions of the Biological

-of the Biological Sciences, ed.
-Ruth Ellen Bulger, Elizabeth Heitman,
+Sciences, ed.
+Ruth Ellen Bulger, Elizabeth Heitman, and Stanley

-legal, biological, and ethical issues that may arise with patenting the human
+biological, and ethical issues that may arise with patenting the human genome

 concept of gene is a dynamic one, divided into corporeal (the physical/chemical